A 100-year-old company

 1212 municipal districts in the Community of Madrid

-Metro has more escalators and lifts than London, Paris and New York together.
+Metro de Madrid has more escalators than the London, Paris and New York undergrounds together.